Healthcare and health insurance in Croatia: Guide for 2023

-Croatia has a universal healthcare system providing a form of mandatory insurance of all people.
-The population is covered by a basic health insurance plan as required by law and optional insurance administered by the Croatian Health Insurance Fund (known as “HZZO”).
+Croatia has a universal healthcare system providing a form of mandatory public insurance to all people.
+The population is covered by a basic health insurance plan (called “obvezno”) as required by law and administered by the Croatian Health Insurance Fund (known as “HZZO”).
 Optional health insurances called “dopunsko” and “dodatno” are also available.

 Croatia’s social health insurance system is based on the principles of solidarity and reciprocity, by which citizens are expected to contribute according to their ability to pay and receive basic health care services according to their needs.

 - Who must participate in health care expenditures

 - Available types of health insurance in Croatia